stanford-mast/Spindle/README.md

 Code that executes in regions parallelized by Spindle must not modify the contents of this register, even inadvertently by means of the `vzeroupper` instruction.
 On Linux, projects that use Spindle and make use of vector instructions (SSE, AVX, and so on) should be compiled with the GCC option `-mno-vzeroupper`.

-Assuming a Linux-based C-language project that uses Spindle and consists of a single source file called `main.c`, the following command would build and link with Spindle.
+Assuming a Linux-based C-language project that uses Spindle and consists of a single source file called "main.c", the following command would build and link with Spindle.

     gcc main.c -mno-vzeroupper -pthread -lspindle -ltopo -lhwloc -lnuma -lpciaccess -lxml2